Teen Drivers Information

 Click here to make an appointment.

 All of the following requirements must be met in order to obtain a Learner's Driver License:

 - Complete the DHSMV-approved Traffic Law and Substance Abuse Education Course.

 - Be in compliance with school attendance.
 The Florida Legislature enacted requirements (Section 322.091, F.S.) that students who accumulate 15 unexcused absences, in a period of 90 calendar days are ineligible to receive or maintain driving privileges.

 - Pass the Written Test either through a Driver's Education course or at a Tax Collector Service Center.
 In-office written tests are limited to one time per day.
-These written tests will be offered by appointment only.
-CLICK HERE to make an appointment.

 - Pass a vision test.
 This test is administered by the Tax Collector's Office at the time you take your Written Test.

 - Provide one Primary Form of Identification (original or certified copy) from the list below: